Organising a Hen Party

 You’re here!
-Welcome to our hen planner.
+Welcome to our step by step on organising a hen party.

 Step 1 – Talk to the Bride

 Even if the bulk of what you’re organising is a surprise, you can still check back with the bride on certain, things like locations, budgets and guest lists.
 And this is obviously the most important thing to do before you even start organising anything.
-Once you have had the conversation you will be able to go on your hen planning journey.
+Once you have had the conversation you will be able to go on your journey.

 Questions to Ask the Bride:

-1. Who to Invite to the Hen Party?
+1. Who to Invite to the Party?

-The guest list might seem like it’s an easy, breezy part of planning, but it can all get on top of you if you’re not careful.
+The guest list might seem like it’s an easy, breezy part of organisation, but it can all get on top of you if you’re not careful.
 No matter how many fabulous hen party packages or getaways you organise, the whole thing wouldn't be the same if it wasn't celebrated with the bride’s nearest and dearest.

 If you have already spoke to the Bride you will have an idea on who to invite and who NOT to invite.
 Make yourself a list to keep track of numbers and names, either create a written list or, if you’re really fancy, make yourself a big old excel document with all the details.